SquadcastHub/squadcasthub.github.io/pages/mydoc/add_and_delete_users.md

 ![](images/add_and_delete_users_5.png)

-**(4)** If the user is part of any team, you will see a modal as below listing all the teams the user is part of
+**(4)** If the user is part of any Team, a modal listing all the Teams that the user is a part of, appears as shown below

 ![](images/add_and_delete_users_team_list.png)